coconut-audio/there-will-be-blood/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, follow these steps:
-1. **Fork the Repository:** Start by forking the [There will not be blood](https://github.com/Coconut-audio/there-will-not-be-blood).
+1. **Fork the Repository:** Start by forking the [There will be blood](https://github.com/Coconut-audio/there-will-be-blood).
 2. **Make Changes:** Create a new branch, make your changes, and commit them to your branch.
 3. **Create a Pull Request:** Push your changes to your fork and submit a pull request.

 <a href="https://www.buymeacoffee.com/vivekvijayan12" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## License
 This project is licensed under the GNU General Public License.
-See the [LICENSE](https://github.com/Coconut-audio/there-will-not-be-blood/blob/main/LICENSE) for details.
+See the [LICENSE](https://github.com/Coconut-audio/there-will-be-blood/blob/main/LICENSE) for details.